Information, effects, dosage, side effects

 Numerous studies have been conducted to assess the safety of astaxanthin.
 No side effects have been observed in any of these studies.

-Some information on the internet indicates that excessive astaxanthin intake can cause skin redness (comparable to the excessive consumption of carrot juice, which leads to an orange coloration caused by beta-carotene).
+Some information on the internet indicates that excessive astaxanthin intake can cause skin redness (comparable to the excessive consumption of carrot juice, which leads to an orange colouration caused by beta-carotene).
 However, we have not found any scientific studies on this.

 When taking natural astaxanthin from haematocuccus pluvialis, none of the following side effects were found: